User Guide: simpleRTK3B Pro

 - Arduino rail

-Only one of them is needed to use the board, but you can connect all of them at the same time; there’s no risk.
+Only one source is needed to power the board.
+You can connect all of them simultaneously without any risk.

-- If you connect the simpleRTK3B Pro through a USB hub to your PC/Tablet, or if your PC has low-power USB ports, you will need to connect the second USB port directly to a wall plug or a high-power USB port.
+- If you connect the simpleRTK2B Pro through a low-power USB hub or to a PC with low-power USB ports, you must connect the second USB port directly to a wall plug or a high-power USB port.

-simpleRTK3B Pro board has a few interfaces that we will now explain in detail.
+The simpleRTK3B Pro board has several interfaces that we will now explain in detail.

 USB GPS

-Once connected you can also configure your new mosaic-X5 module directly from a web browser.
+Alternatively, you can configure your new module directly from a web browser.
 The web address 192.168.3.1 opens the Septentrio web interface, which you can use to both configure and monitor the receiver.

 USB XBee